 As of 2023, only about 2% of the state population had a hunting license.
 Resident hunting licenses rose from $24.50 to $35.
 The state enforces antler point restrictions and notes the popular perception that the deer population is increasing, it has been about stable.

 A 2020 estimate of 232,000 deer, trending lower in 2021 based on hunting data.
 Three years of decline in the hunt going into 2019A state population estimate of 207,000 in 2018.
 The decline in the early 2020 deer harvest was partly attributed to weather and an outbreak of epizootic hemorrhagic disease (EHD) in some counties, but good weather during the firearms season increased the deer kill.
 The 2017 population is about the same based on harvest data.
 The 2018 harvest shows an 11 percent decline, blamed in part on weather.
+An outbreak of EHD reduced populations in some areas in 2017.
 About 15,000 sika deer in 2017.
-An outbreak of EHD reduced populations in some areas in 2017.
+In 2024 price of an out of state sika deer tag rose from $25 to $200.

 About 214,000 deer in 2016, pre-hunt and and in huntable areas.
 A 2016 report notes that there are isolated places where the deer numbers are still too high, but statewide, particularly on highly pressured public land, it may be time to start scaling back the deer kill.